 If you’re travelling to Australia for a holiday, work trip or family visit, you’ll want to know which is the best prepaid SIM card for your needs based on your budget, phone usage habits and data needs.

-Whatever the case, you’re going to need our prepaid SIM best picks for travellers and tourists that is about to sort the sensibly priced wheat from the needlessly wallet-destroying chaff.
-We’re going to focus in on no-contract SIMs only today, and travel SIM cards for travellers visiting Australia.
+Whatever the case, you’re going to need a good SIM plan to accompany you on your travels.
 Whether you’re backpacking on a budget or travelling out to regional and remote areas, we’ve laid out options for folks with a range of needs.

 How we chose our best picks

-We’re going to dive into the best plans in a second, but for now let’s talk about our criteria.
-Every tourist’s needs are going to be different, however, here’s a quick rundown of the most important plan features as we see them.
+Every tourist’s needs are going to be different, however, here’s a quick rundown of what we consider the most important plan features.

-This list will be centred only on prepaid or no-contract SIMs only.
-This is where you can get the most value for money while avoiding any fineprint cancellation fees or hellacious surcharges for going over your allotted amount of call time or data usage.
+Our picks are centred on prepaid or no-contract SIMs only with a maximum expiry of 30 days.
+This is where you can get the most value for money while avoiding any fine print cancellation fees or surcharges for going over your allotted amount of call time or data usage.
 Trust us — there’s nothing worse than coming back home to find your bank account has taken a hit from holiday expenses and some fees you were up until now blissfully unaware of.
-No thanks to those surprises, we’ll be sticking with the prepaid options with an expiry of 28 days minimum.